 The most common language spoken in Lima is English.
 Other important languages spoken here include Italian and Polish.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 0 people per square mile living here, this neighborhood is less crowded than 99.6% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 0 residents per square mile, is less crowded than 99.6% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive Ä¢¹½ÊÓÆµ analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 98.7% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 59.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than Ä¢¹½ÊÓÆµ found in 96.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you're planning where to retire, the neighborhood in Lima is a great option to consider.
 According to Ä¢¹½ÊÓÆµ's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in MT, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
-This neighborhood ranks as better for retirement living than 87.1% of the neighborhoods in Montana.
+This neighborhood ranks as better for retirement living than 88.1% of the neighborhoods in Montana.
 If you are considering retiring to Montana, this is a good neighborhood to look at.

 Did you know that the neighborhood has more Swiss and Norwegian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.8% of this neighborhood's residents have Swiss ancestry and 8.7% have Norwegian ancestry.